Recipe Overview

 - Granny Smith Apple: This variety is firm, tart, and bright green in color.
 It adds a bit of fruity sweetness, sort of a surprise ingredient in this soup.
 If you are unable to find Granny Smith apples, good substitutes are Mutsu (Crispin), Braeburn, Rome, or Jonathan.

-- Curry Powder: There are many different blends of curry powder, in fact, you can easily make your own curry powder.
-Choose your favorite, either hot or mild.
+- Garlic, Curry Powder, Red Pepper Flakes: These seasonings add so much flavor to the soup.
+There are many different blends of curry powder, in fact, you can easily make your own curry powder.

 - Stock or Broth: Look for low or no salt broth to reduce the level of sodium.